Wilhelmina Park: +31 (0)13 543 58 41 / Hiking forest: +31 (0)13 303 60 01

 • Heel pain while driving.

-What is Shockwave Therapy?
+What is shockwave therapy?

 Shockwave therapy for heel spurs

-Do you recognize yourself in this blog post or do you have any questions about it?
+Do you recognize yourself in this blog post or do you have questions about it?

-Feel free to contact us, we are happy to talk to you!
+Please feel free to contact us, we will be happy to assist you!